OAFE: your #1 source for toy reviews

 by yo go re

-I'm very proud of McFarlane Toys this year: not only have they answered fans' long-standing challenge by giving us toys that melded sculpt and articulation, they also raised the bar on their steadfast Movie Maniacs line.
+We're very proud of McFarlane Toys this year: not only have they answered fans' long-standing challenge by giving us toys that melded sculpt and articulation, they also raised the bar on their steadfast Movie Maniacs line.

-Last year McToys got the rights to produce figures based on Terminator 2, Sarah Connor giving us the classic T-800 and the shape-shifting T-1000.
+Last year McToys got the rights to produce figures based on Terminator 2, giving us the classic T-800 and the shape-shifting T-1000.
 While reaction to the figures was mixed, McToys did a wonderful job.
 They've expanded the line this year with two new offerings: the Terminator's gleaming endoskeleton and tough-as-nails Sarah Connor.

 Mother of future resistance leader John Connor, Sarah escapes a mental institution and teams with a T-800 Terminator to protect her son from the shape-shifting cyborg sent back in time to kill him.

-When MM5 was unveiled at ToyFare, the old debate (or, well, as close to a "debate" as a two-sided screaming hissyfit on the internet can be) about what exactly constituted a "movie maniac" was stirred up yet again.
+When MM5 was unveiled at Toy Fair, the old debate (or, well, as close to a "debate" as a two-sided screaming hissyfit on the internet can be) about what exactly constituted a "movie maniac" was stirred up yet again.
 This side said that the line was intended to be horror icons, that side said that definition was too narrow.
 Potaytoe, potahtoe, dummass, doomoss.

 In any case, the line continues its growth.
 Sarah Connor isn't a demon, won't cut you up for stew, and has never come back from the dead.
 She's just a human woman with a vision of the future that no one believes.
 She's trained and prepared for what she knows is coming, and made sure John can one day become the leader he must be.

 Overall, Movie Maniacs 5 has left me cold; the selection leaves a lot to be desired (the box set doesn't count), and there are too many variants.
-The best thing I can say about the line is that the poster marquee continues to shrink.
+The best thing we can say about the line is that the poster marquee continues to shrink.
 Pretty lame.
 However, Sarah Connor is one of the few shining spots in an otherwise dull line.

 For those who have a very narrow definition of what they think this line is supposed to be, Sarah won't be the figure for them.
 However, for fans of the film and those that know a name is just a name, she's a great find.
 Well-designed, surprisingly articulated, and packing heat, Sarah Connor is maniacal to the core!

-Discuss all this (and everything else) at our message board, the Loafing Lounge.
+Discuss this (and everything else) on our message board, the Loafing Lounge!

 that exchange rate's a bitch